jamro/desk-hud/doc/configuration.md

 ** Refreshing Access Token **
 If your access token has expired, you need to remove `clientSecret` and `clientToken` from `deck-hud-config.json` and rerun `node ./google_auth.js` script.

-### AlphaVantage
+### StockData

-- Visit the AlphaVantage website: Go to the AlphaVantage website at http://www.alphavantage.co.
+- Visit the StockData website: Go to the StockData website at http://www.stockdata.org.
-- Click "Get your free API key today"
+- Click "Sign In"
-- Access the API documentation: Once you are logged in, navigate to the "API" section or find the "API Documentation" link.
-- Fill the form and click "Generate"
-- After generating the API key, it should be displayed on the screen.
-Copy the API key and keep it in a secure place.
+- Crete an account
+- Get API token and copy it to config file